vitejs/vite/docs/config/shared-options.md

 - **Type:** `string`
 - **Default:** `process.cwd()`

 Project root directory (where `index.html` is located).
-Can be an absolute path, or a path relative to the location of the config file itself.
+Can be an absolute path, or a path relative to the current working directory.

 See [Project Root](/guide/#index-html-and-project-root) for more details.